top of page

 2. Take some time to identify the root desires that motivate you.
 Do your desires align with Psalm 73?
 Do your daily endeavors reflect your love for God?

 3. Are you trusting in your wealth or future inheritance?
-Or do you experience anxiety about your financial future?
-What truths can you speak to yourself about the security of your future from Psalm 73?
+Do you experience anxiety about your financial future?
+How does Psalm 73 anchor the security of your future?

 bottom of page